armeehn/nomad/README.md

 # nomad
-Public repository for the course project in MATH 562 (Derivate-Free Optimization) @ UBC
+Public repository for the course project in MATH 562 (Derivative-Free Optimization) @ UBC